Is Your Car a Bird Dew Magnet? A British Study Has Determined What Color Vehicle Birds Prefer!

 Just the same, you can always use the findings of this study to justify owning a green car.
 You can tell anyone who asks why you purchased a green car, that it was because a British study showed that only 1% of birds prefer pooping on green cars, making a green car more environmentally correct.
 A green car will not only get better fuel mileage overall because it weighs less, but save on soap and water!

-This video will show you how to carefully remove bird droppings from your car without damaging the finish.
+How to carefully remove bird droppings from your car without damaging the finish.

 Questions & Answers